DomWilliams0/name-needed/.planning/active.md

 * [X] more worker threads for world than #cpus/2
 * [ ] add tokio tracing feature to help debug deadlocks
 	* restarting the game causes them often
-* [ ] ensure no bunching up of trees along region boundaries